 Amsterdam was the world’s capital in the 17th century, and it was seen as the ideal city and used as a reference for new cities around the world.
 It was an ingenious way to expand a rapidly growing city.

 11. Beemster Polder

-UNESCO considers the Beemster Polder to be a masterpiece of creative planning, in which the ideals of antiquity and the Renaissance were applied to the design of a reclaimed landscape.
+UNESCO considers the Beemster Polder a masterpiece of creative planning in which the ideals of antiquity and the Renaissance were applied to the design of a reclaimed landscape.

 12. Willemstad On Curaçao

 Willemstad is an exceptionally well-preserved example of a Dutch colonial trading settlement.
 Moreover, through the exchange of cultures, Willemstad shares a cultural history with its counterparts in the Caribbean, which is an extraordinary aspect of the property.

 Its unique location in a natural harbor qualifies Willemstad as a rare example of a historic port city built in an environment of natural waters.

 Willemstad is a well-preserved historic port city and an example of cultural integration in this region.
 Willemstad’s development and architecture were influenced by the Dutch, who founded the town, and many Caribean influences.

 These influences are beautifully integrated into the natural harbor’s environment, making Willemstad a unique city.